Qatar says it won’t ‘surrender’ in Gulf row

 On Thursday the four countries issued a list of individuals and entities they said had “terrorist” links to Qatar, in their first joint statement since severing ties with Doha.

-The group said the list shows Qatar “announces fighting terrorism on one hand and finances and supports and hosts different terrorist organisations on the other hand.”
+The group said the list shows Qatar “announces fighting terrorism on one hand and finances and supports and hosts different terrorist organizations on the other hand.”

 But the document contains at least two names already designated internationally as terrorist financiers, and against whom Qatar took action, according to a previous US Department of State report.